-Mix sugar and cocoa in a large saucepan over low heat, add milk slowly.
+- Mix sugar and cocoa in a large saucepan over low heat.
+Add milk slowly.
 Stir until sugar dissolves.
-Takes a few minutes.
+This should take a few minutes.

-Bring to a low boil and add shortening and oats, stirring quickly.
-Cook for 1-2 minutes and remove from heat.
+- Bring to a low boil then add shortening (or butter) and rolled oats, stirring quickly.
+Cook for 1-2 minutes then remove the saucepan from the heat.

 I personally cannot stop myself from eating what's left on the wooden spoon while this is still hot.
 I try not to do that as I cook and bake often.
 But these ones are impossible to resist.
 Try them and let me know what you think.
 I think you will be hooked.

 So tonight I may just whip up some pizza.
 I have lots of leftover toppings from the other day.
 Survivor is tonight so usually we order pizza.
 I feel like cooking though so think making my own will be the way to go.
 We'll see how I feel later.
 It can change from moment to moment.
 I'm not one to make a plan and stick to it.
 Not my strongest attribute for sure.